ShabnazRahman/Shabnaz_Portfolio/README.md

 2. Database Portfolio : (https://1drv.ms/w/c/5af0de34e731787c/IQBEp-XPVL9GRq1OSIfOvGw_AUYvsCiXbhupDkv-ZD96B3k?e=jV8cch)
 📄 Description
 This workbook demonstrates my ability to write SQL queries, understand relational data structures, and apply data modelling techniques in a business context.
-The tasks included interpreting data for a fictional ice cream company, identifying data types and entities, and writing SQL to retrieve and manipulate relevant business data.
+The tasks included interpreting data  identifying data types and entities, and writing SQL to retrieve and manipulate relevant business data.
 I also worked with Azure Data Studio to explore how relational databases are built, queried, and secured in the cloud.

 💡 Key Skills Demonstrated
 Used SQL to retrieve, filter, sort, and aggregate data